-Also make sure you also include your keyword in the meta description.
-This is a short description of what your post is about and helps search engines find your post when people are searching for the keywords you’ve used.
+Also, make sure you also include your keyword in the meta description.
+This is a short description of what your post is about.
+It helps search engines find your post when people are searching for the keywords you’ve used.

 Need some help?

 If trying to find keywords and phrases that are relevant to your business leaves you cold, I can help.
 I have a keyword research package that gives you 10 keywords and suggestions as to where they should go in your website copy.
 If this sounds like something you need, have a look at the details and get in touch to book a package today.
 It’s a new service and I suspect I’ve underpriced it.
 So book your package now before the price goes up!